FullyStackedCoder/sass-initial-setup/README.md

-# My SASS Initial Project Setup
+# SASS Initial Project Setup and Scripts

 A simple skeleton project for SASS following the 7-1 rule for architecture.